 Stereotypes have been intertwined in the Black community for over 150 years.
 Although the Black community has worked hard over the years to silence racist stereotypes, we have in turn created expectations for ourselves that directly contradict them.

-In the past, black people were mocked in minstrel shows in the 1800s for their features and assumed stupidity.
-As decades past, it was a way for white people to characterize African Americans as animalistic, illiterate, and sexually driven.
-After the Civil War, Mammies and Uncle Tom’s were seen in books and movies to further classify what white people wanted blacks to emulate.
+In the past, Black people were mocked in minstrel shows in the 1800s for their features and assumed stupidity.
+As decades passed, it was a way for white people to characterize African Americans as animalistic, illiterate, and sexually driven.
+After the Civil War, Mammies and Uncle Toms were seen in books and movies to further classify what white people wanted Blacks to emulate.

 Again, these stereotypes are not as prevalent now, but they are still seen in different ways throughout society.
-One stereotype that is easy to come across is the “Strong, independent black woman that don’t need no man.”
-There is no denying that black women are strong, we have persevered through many abuses and we have often been the backbone in the fight for our rights to our bodies, education, and hair.
-However, the once empowering troupe has been met with the unfair expectation to raise a family.
-About 4.2 million Black families were headed by a female householder with no husband present in 2017 according to Statista.com.
+One stereotype that is easy to come across is the “Strong, independent Black woman that don’t need no man.”
+There is no denying that Black women are strong, we have persevered through many abuses and we have often been the backbone in the fight for our rights to our bodies, education, and hair.
+However, the once empowering trope has been met with the unfair expectation to raise a family.
+About 4.2 million Black families were headed by a female householder with no husband present in 2017,according to Statista.com.